octoTurnip/papermc-on-bedrock/README.md

 - In the "Recommended setup" section, you can technically just have the "PaperVersion" set and nothing else.
 As of right now, all Geyser/Floodgate plugins work with every Minecraft version since 1.8.
 - If you need to do something else in the terminal but don't want to shut the server down, simply use `control+P` followed by `control+Q`
     - To reattach the container, type the following command: `docker attach minecraft`
+- **For the Auto Plugin Updater, if there is an external link required to download that plugin, it will fail.
+Only downloads from the sites will work.**

 # History of Changes and Updates

 Changelog and Updates to the repository are as follows:

+## July 18th, 2025

+- Yay!
+1.21.7 is out. (as of writing this 1.21.8 just released)
+- re-worked the startServer.sh to include
+  - functions
+  - less API calls
+  - cleanup & better error handeling
+- added pluginUpdater.sh
+- added plugins.yaml (as a reference)
+- added yq command to the Dockerfile

 ## March 3rd, 2025